Palm Treo Pro: Features

 The Treo Pro supports A2DP, which allows the user to stream music to a supported device wirelessly over Bluetooth.
-In addition the device comes with a 3.5mm standard headphone jack.
+In addition the device comes with a 3.5 mm standard headphone jack.
 The GSM version of the phone comes packed with a stereo-headset, while the CDMA phone does not.
 The battery is removable.

 The touchscreen is flush with the surface of the phone, a first in the Palm line of products.
 The full QWERTY keyboard is in the same style as that of the Palm Centro, with a textured, rubberized feel.
 It is roughly 10% wider than the Centro's keyboard.

 The familiar ringer switch is located, as expected, on the top of the device.
-It switches the phone from having sounds on to a vibrate only mode instantly.
+It switches the phone from having sounds on to a vibrate-only mode instantly.

 Carriers

 GSM: Vodafone (UK), Telstra (Australia)

 Vodafone (UK) was the first carrier to officially use the Treo Pro.
 Also: Telstra (Australia) & Telecom NZ (from May 2009) although the phone is available unlocked as well.
 M1 (Singapore) began selling the Treo Pro in 2010.